-As if that wasn’t bad enough, Izzy has been trying to increase her cool credentials as well.
+As if that wasn’t bad enough, Izzy has been trying to increase her cool credentials and become one of the ‘cool kids’ as well.
 She’s four so this is even more puzzling.

 This has become such a part of the routine that I’ve started parking some distance away.
 This was so she could genuinely scoot to the building.

 Just yesterday she saw a kid in the street who she mistook for a nursery friend.
 I happened to be carrying her scooter and she asked me to hand it to her.
 The scooter was jettisoned the moment Izzy realised she was mistaken.